microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaGroupOwner.md

 ```

 ## Description
-the Add-EntraBetaGroupOwner cmdlet Adds an owner to an Azure Active Directory group.
+The Add-EntraBetaGroupOwner cmdlet Adds an owner to an Azure Active Directory group.

 ## Examples